The best credit cards for United flyers in 2020

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through The Points Guy affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-Although United Airlines got rid of its award chart in 2019 and changed how frequent flyers earn status in 2020, the airline has held strong and still has one of the best loyalty programs to use for traveling around the world.
+You're almost certainly not thinking about travel right now, but eventually airlines like United will return to the skies.
+And when that happens, United still has one of the best loyalty programs to use for traveling around the world.
 You can redeem United MileagePlus miles to go almost anywhere, thanks not only to the airline's large route network of its own, but also its membership in the Star Alliance with 25 other airlines.

-Fortunately, there are also many opportunities to rack up United miles with eight different credit cards.
-This includes five United credit cards as well as three separate Chase cards which earn points that can be transferred over to your United account.
+Fortunately, there are also many opportunities to rack up United miles with six different credit cards.
+This includes three United credit cards as well as three separate Chase cards which earn points that can be transferred over to your United account.
 With so many credit card options, there truly is something for everyone.

 The best United credit cards of 2020: